Super123qew/Final-project-passion-30/PSEUDOCODE.md

   - Create a "BodyGyro" to facilitate the turning of troops toward enemies
   - Collisions are turned off by setting towers in a collision group that cant touch players
   - Start the tower's attack behavior using a coroutine
+  - Checks if the player has enough gold and isn't past their max limit of towers before placement

 ## GameController Local Script